 Upgrading Motorhomes McLouis Fusion

 If you take a look, at buying a McLouis Fusion.
 Here you will find some great options, to downgrade or upgrade a motorhome.
-The McLouis Fusion range, has some very interesting benefits.
-All the 5 models, may be downgraded to 3500 kg.
+The McLouis Fusion range has some very interesting benefits.
+All 5 models, maybe downgraded to 3500 kg.
 Therefore, this will allow the models to be driven on a standard licence.
 Now, that is a neat touch.
 That also ties into them all being based on a fixed bed conversion.
-4 berts with some having 5 travelling seats with seat belts.
-With end garages with room.
-So, this range of motorhome may well cater either way.
+4 berths with some having 5 travelling seats with seat belts.
+With end garages with the room.
+So, this range of motorhomes may well cater either way.
 In upsizing and downsizing.